-Get to grips with the modifying gear
+Get to grips with the modifying gear.

 “Aim to broaden a signature fashion of images that makes your feed memorable and a photo right away recognizable as one in all yours,” suggests Estelle Puleston, who works at social-advertising corporation CollectivEdge.

-“I absolutely like using Facetune to add details and whiten regions in my photographs,” says style and splendor blogger Teral Atilan (@teralatilan) who has 122,000 followers on Instagram.
+Try some other apps that paint with Instagram.
+Most popular Instagrammers use different apps to polish their photos before sharing them.
+“I like using Facetune to add details and whiten regions in my photographs,” says style and splendor blogger Teral Atitlan (@teralatilan), who has 122,000 followers on Instagram.

 “I then like to apply VSCO to feature a filter.
 VSCO is amazing because you could create a customized clear out, then replica and paste to all of your pictures.”